The forgotten earth homes of Wayanad, Kerala

 The thatching is in synchronization with the harvesting, so that all the farming and building processes are in harmony with each other.
 The slope of the roof is very steep since Wayanad receives heavy rains.

 Roof of the Kitchen structure:

-The wooden columns are placed distinct form the adobe wall.
+The wooden columns are placed distinct from the adobe wall.
 The 25 cm thick adobe walls are non-load bearing and the interior set of columns take the load of the attic while the columns of the veranda take care of the load from the sloped roof.
-The main roof rests on the beams that join in the veranda, which are supported by the wooden columns.
+The main roof rests on the beams that join in the veranda, which are supported by wooden columns.
 The bamboo rafters are connected to this beam running around the periphery of the house.
 On the secondary beams inside the house, there are two columns that join the ridge to form a stable structure to support the main roof.
 The layers of the roof for the kitchen are as shown in the sketch.

-Here, the idea of home as just an inhabitable space changes, bringing back the sense of community building.
+Here, the idea of home as just an inhabitable space change, bringing back the sense of community building.
 Permanence becomes dull in a natural building, which is breathing and alive like the souls it continues to nurture living within it.

 There are very few who realise the importance of these houses they live in and we are in search of the Raman Cheriyans’ of India to cherish and celebrate our traditional houses that are keeping our heritage alive.